sohelkureshi/ASIN-AI-Optimizer/README.md

 node server.js
 ```
 check for :-
--The server will run on [http://localhost:5000](http://localhost:5000)
--MYsql database connected successfully.
+-The server will run on [http://localhost:5000](http://localhost:5000) & MYsql database connected successfully.

 ---